News Archive for Thursday July 8, 2010 Goto Current News Page

 I mentioned the above to the reader (G5 owner) that wrote about stuffit problems with the exe D/L. Here's his later mail:

 "After sending my e-mail to you on this subject (inability to deal with ".exe" files on my G5 running Mac OS 10.4.11), I looked for and found a utility which will open such files on a Mac, called "File Juicer".
 (File Juicer's main claim to fame is extracting images, sounds, etc. but does other things also.
-It's probably not the simplest util to deal with archives and as I mentioned earlier, Unzip from the terminal seems to also work on self-extracting exe files.-Mike) I downloaded the free trial and it worked perfectly.
+It's probably not the simplest util to deal with archives and as I mentioned earlier, Unzip from the terminal seems to also work on self-extracting exe files.)
+I downloaded the free trial and it worked perfectly.
 (I later bought it for $17.95.)
 The procedure that actually worked to update my Samsung SH-S222L DVD Writer was a follows:

 1) I went to the Samsung Firmware update site and clicked on "Apple Mac."
 (Tab)